 Solid foods are an exciting and messy time for you and your baby.
 Once your baby is about 4 months old, you can slowly introduce them to solid foods.
 Rice cereal is the best solid food to start with.
-You will mix a little bit with your breast milk or formula and then feed it to
+You will mix a little bit with your breast milk or formula and then feed it to your baby.
+Some babies are ready to start solid foods at 4 months, while others may not be ready for a little while.
+You can tell that your baby is ready if they can demonstrate head control, can sit while supported, makes chewing motions, and seems interested in your food.
+Most babies are ready to start solid foods at 6 months because their digestive system is ready for the solids.
+Waiting until your baby is 6 months will help to reduce the risk of allergic reactions.

 Another sign that your baby is ready for solid foods is when they are able to swallow foods instead of pushing it out of their mouth.
 They must be able to move the foods to the back of their mouth and swallow.
 Once they are able to swallow, they will drool less, although they may be teething so this causes more drool.
 A baby is ready to start solid foods when they have doubled their birth weight and are at least 4 months old.
 Some babies will seem really hungry, which means they are feeding 10 or more times a day.